mcv-m6-video/mcv-m6-2022-team2/README.md

-## Master in Computer Vision, Barcelona 2021-2022 - Module 6: Video Analysis

-This module is devoted to explore Computer Vision techniques to the problem of Road Traffic Monitoring, using video sequences of vehicles in roads.
-Throuought the weeks, we present different strategies for estimating background information, detecting foreground objects, estimating optical flow and tracking objects.

-Mainly two datasets are used for this project:

-- *KITTI dataset*: This dataset offers pairs of images corresponding to a video sequence of a road, as well as the optical flow ground truth.
-  Train set: 194 instances, Test set: 195 instances (image pairs + Optical flow GT)
+## Video Surveillance for Road Traffic Monitoring

+This project is devoted to explore Computer Vision video techniques to track cars across multiple cameras at a single intersection and multiple intersections spreading out in a mid-size city.

-- *AI City dataset*: This dataset offers 3.25 hours of videos showing road interections and driving vehicles.
+The dataset used is a subset of 3 sequences of the *AI City dataset*.
+This dataset offers 3.25 hours of videos showing road intersections and driving vehicles.
 40 cameras were used in 10 different intersections.
-The dataset offers the frame-by-frame bounding boxes of each vehicle, giving a total of 229,680 bounding boxes for 666 different vehicles.
+The dataset also offers the frame-by-frame bounding boxes of each vehicle, giving a total of 229,680 bounding boxes for 666 different vehicles.

-## Team 2
+In addition to the main challenge in this repository there are several studies done such as background estimation and optical flow estimation and representation.
+The corresponding detailed expositions are inside the w1, w2, w3 and w4 folders.
+However, all the code corresponding to the main challenge is in the w5 folder.

+This module has been done by 4 students of the MSc in Computer Vision for the M6-Video Analysis module:

 | Members | Contact | GitHub |
 | :---         |   :---    |   :---    |